• Home

 Jameson loves his green pants and wears them all the time.
 He feels he can do just about anything when he wears them.
 But, he has a big decision to make.
 He’s been invited to be the ring bearer in his cousin’s wedding and that means black tuxedo pants.
 Can he give up his green pants for the wedding?
 Find out in Green Pants by Kenneth Kraegel.

-July 28th: National Refreshment Day
+July 28th: National Soccer Day

 July 29th: International Tiger Day